 Best cheap fitness tracker: What you get for under $50

 You’re probably going to have to head over the $50 mark if you want to pick up any of the brands in our main feature, although Fitbit and Garmin have entry-level products around $70.
 But to get more bang for your buck, look to Chinese brand Xiaomi.
-Their Mi Band 5 has a large screen display, tracks 11 different sports, as well as your sleep, steps, and heart rate.
+The Xiaomi Mi Band 5 has a large screen display, tracks 11 different sports, as well as your sleep, steps, and heart rate.
 It can also show you notifications from your phone and can be used to control your phone’s music and camera, too.

-Best fitness tracker brands to know
+Best fitness tracker brands

 Fitness trackers have an interesting heritage—closely related to sports watches and mobile phones—as well as being their own stand-alone tech.
 The brands we’ve identified below as strong players in the industry encompass the entire spread of these technologies.
 From companies known originally for their computing genius to those established with the sole purpose of creating fitness wearables, here’s a slightly deeper dive into some of the brands included in this article.